 - close relatives sharing a home (married and cohabiting couples, grandparents, parents and children)

-- spouse or partner living elsewhere and under-age children
+- spouse or partner living elsewhere and underage children

 - persons renting a home under a joint rental agreement

-- persons renting a home under separate rental agreements if collectively they pay rent for the entire home.
+- persons renting a home under separate rental agreements if collectively they pay rent for the entire home

 Persons who are not considered to be part of the same household:

-- persons renting part of a home under separate rental agreements, if they are not close relatives and they are not collectively responsible for paying rent for the entire home
+- persons renting a part of a home under separate rental agreements, if they are not close relatives and they are not collectively responsible for paying rent for the entire home

-- a tenant and a subtenant unless they are close relatives.
+- a tenant and a subtenant unless they are close relatives

-- spouses or partners who are living separately because of broken relationship
+- spouses or partners, who are living separately because of broken relationship

-The amount of housing benefits is affected by the gross income of the persons making up a household.
+The amount of housing benefits is affected by the gross income of the persons making up the household.
 When the housing allowance is calculated, each person’s income is taken into account either as an amount averaged over a certain period or as income received continuously.

 - If a person’s income stays the same for at least three moths starting from the time the housing allowance is granted or reviewed, the allowance is calculated according to that income.